 Another great creative challenge to combine with this launcher is to build a support structure.
 Rather than holding the funnel upright, can your kids build an armature to hold it?
 We used LEGO bricks to make ours – but you could use popsicle sticks, plastic straws, or any building toy – kids could even make a support structure with a 3D pen or printer.
 Get creative and let those imaginations go crazy!

 I hope you and your kids or students enjoy building these fun confetti launchers and exploring the design and science behind them.
 If you also enjoy reading about inventive kids, check out the picture book, Magnolia Mudd and the Super Jumptastic Launcher Deluxe.
 It teaches that you don’t have to do things “the way they’ve always been done.”
 Magnolia Mudd wants kids to know they have the ingenuity and creativity to invent their own solution to any problem.

-Now get building and ready to launch for New Years Eve!
+Now get building and ready to launch!